I'm Scared!

 www.preschooleducation.com

 Everyone has fears, even a child.
-The difference between adults and children
+The difference between adults and

-based on self-protection.
+adult fears are based on self-protection.

 There are two basic categories of a child’s fears.
 What